 Summer’s here, but it may not be the summer we planned.
 Out: big parties, rowdy beer gardens.
 In: Picnics and road trips.

 Getting a beer during the ongoing coronavirus pandemic hasn’t been difficult, thanks to home delivery and local pickup options, and even the ability to brew your own beer while under lockdown.
-But now that all of Pennsylvania is starting to reopen, some of us may want to go out for a beer run.
+But sometimes, you just want to go out for a beer run.
 Way out.

 Pennsylvania has long been awash with great beer, with more than 400 craft breweries in the commonwealth, which produced 3.6 million barrels of beer in 2019, according to the Brewers Association.
 And now, we can finally visit some of them again.